What is Fulfillment Status? A Comprehensive Guide in 2022

 Open Order: When the customer is surfing and has not placed the order yet, the status stays open until order confirmation or payment.

-Archived Order: An order goes into the archive when it gets cancelled, needs a refund or faces any other issue.
+Archived Order: An order goes into the archive when it gets canceled, needs a refund, or faces any other issue.
 Orders can be manually or automatically archived for viewing after being attended to.
 Both the customer and the service provider can archive it.
 It does not mean it gets deleted; instead stored in records away from the sight of the order page.

 Cancelled Order: As the name suggests, the order status appears as ‘Cancelled’ when the customer withdraws it.
 Yet, an order is not fulfilled if a refund is pending for the customer.